-The winery is located on the foothills of the Simonsberg in the north of the South African winegrowing district Stellenbosch
+The winery is located on the foothills of the Simonsberg in the north of the South African wine-growing district Stellenbosch

-the best South Africa
+who is the best South Africa

-is called "cadet".
-Every year around 300,000 bottles of wine are produced.
+is called "Cadet".
+Around 300,000 bottles of wine are produced annually.